 I started by writing down some of the situations that I know will trigger an anxiety attack.
-Being able to identify some of the potential triggers for me helps me to practice calming and grounding techniques before the anxiety gets wound up on full throttle.
-Of course, you can't always predict anxiety causing situations, but when you can, it makes it a lot easier when you are prepared.
+Being able to identify some of the potential triggers for me helps me to practice calming and grounding techniques before the anxiety gets wound up at full throttle.
+Of course, you can't always predict anxiety-causing situations, but when you can, it makes it a lot easier when you are prepared.

 Use Your Senses to Ground Yourself

 I use this grounding technique most often because it requires me to think a lot about what's going on around me.
 It keeps me in the present moment and reminds me that I'm safe when feeling triggered.

 I see a toy wagon, a blue and white car, and a white rabbit.